Updated: 11 June 2018

-In situations where the family/whānau member lives in an area different from the mokopuna, the social worker for the mokopuna will complete the Police, CYRAS and TRIM checks and the receiving site (where the family/whānau member resides) will complete the interview and home visit and make the decision about whether or not to provisionally approve the family/whānau member.
+When prospective family/whānau applicants live in a different area to a specific tamaiti, the social worker for the tamaiti will complete the identity check, Police, CYRAS and TRIM checks.
+The receiving site will assist with identify check if distance is an issue.
+The receiving site (where the family/whānau member resides) will complete the interview and home visit and make the decision about whether or not to approve the family/whānau member.

-Oranga Tamariki staff can be considered for any caregiving or adoptive roles, as long as they're not applying to be a caregiver or adoptive parent for mokopuna they have directly worked with.
+Oranga Tamariki staff can be considered for any caregiving or adoptive roles, as long as they're not applying to be a caregiver or adoptive parent for tamariki they have directly worked with.

 Their assessment must be completed by someone who works at a different site.
 In some cases it might be appropriate to commission an NGO to complete the assessment (and support the placement).